cin34/deep-learning-challenge/README.md

 Neurons, Layers, and Activation Functions:

     Neurons and Layers:
-        The final neural network model consists of 3 hidden layers with 128, 64, and 32 neurons, respectively.
-        The first attempt started with fewer neurons and layers but was increased to capture more complex patterns in the data,              which led to better performance.
+        The final neural network model consists of 3 hidden layers with 128, 64, and 32 neurons, respectively, The first attempt started with fewer neurons and layers but was increased to capture more complex patterns in the data,                    which led to better performance.

     Activation Functions:
         ReLU (Rectified Linear Unit) was used for the hidden layers to introduce non-linearity and handle complex patterns in the            data.